- Philosophy of the Journal of Appalachian Health

 The Peer-Review Process

 The Journal of Appalachian Health uses a double-blind process, where neither the authors nor the reviewers know the identity of the other.
 Each manuscript is reviewed initially by the editors, and those deemed appropriate are considered for publication.
 The next step for research and review articles is external peer review; three topic experts are selected to perform the review.
 Nonresearch and nonreview manuscripts are also reviewed, generally by members of the Journal’s Editorial or Advisory Boards, for their relevance to Appalachian health.
+Manuscripts submitted by the Editors or members of either Board are handled by the Managing Editor, ensuring blinded and unbiased peer review.

 The process of peer review gives the editors of the Journal the information they need to make a decision about each manuscript, as they are ultimately responsible for the content of the Journal.
 In addition, it reassures the readers that a rigorous process has been used before scientific material has been released to the public.